cdtudorache/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 Host name verification is not enabled for upgrading customers, who use Embedded Active MQ with SSL enabled, because this causes their JMS queues to be unable to service requests.
 However, enabling host name verification when using SSL is a more secure option and should be considered as part of the upgrade.

 Enabling host name verification requires a certificate update.
 For more information, see [Embedded ActiveMQ settings in Policy Studio](/docs/apim_reference/general_activemq_settings/).

+### INSTALL_DIR/apigateway folder permissions changed

+The permissions on the folder `INSTALL_DIR/apigateway` changed from 755 to 750.
+The reason for this is to deny users who are not an owner or part of the group read, write and execute permissions.
+It is recommended to verify any business process or custom scripts that access files in this directory as this is potentially a breaking change.

+### ODJBC8 driver update

+The Oracle JDBC driver used by the API Gateway and Policy Studio has been upgraded from OJDBC6 to OJDBC8.
+This driver works with all of our supported Oracle databases.
+For more information, see [Relational databases](/docs/apim_installation/apigtw_install/system_requirements/#relational-databases).

 ## Deprecated features